godotengine/godot-docs/classes/class_inputeventmidi.rst

 | *Getter*  | get_velocity()      |
 +-----------+---------------------+

 The velocity of the MIDI signal.
 This value ranges from 0 to 127.
 For a piano, this corresponds to how quickly the key was pressed, and is rarely above about 110 in practice.
+Note that some MIDI devices may send a :ref:`@GlobalScope.MIDI_MESSAGE_NOTE_ON<class_@GlobalScope_constant_MIDI_MESSAGE_NOTE_ON>` message with zero velocity and expect this to be treated the same as a :ref:`@GlobalScope.MIDI_MESSAGE_NOTE_OFF<class_@GlobalScope_constant_MIDI_MESSAGE_NOTE_OFF>` message, but device implementations vary so Godot reports event data exactly as received.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`